 It is currently unclear whether purchasing flame retardant free foam is currently an option for gyms, as they may be required to meet certain fire codes.
 However, regulations are changing in a way that may provide a solution for pit cubes.
 Under a revised standard the foam can be untreated provided there is a fire resistant cover.
 Because certain fabrics are naturally fire resistant, re-engineering covered pit cubes without the use of additive flame retardants is a potential solution.

-2) Send in a pit cube for free testing.
+2) Send in a piece of a pit cube for free testing.

-3) Join our email list to be notified by email when new recommendations occur and additional opportunities to help with this research (e.g., providing feedback or participating in a future research study).
+3) Join our email list to be notified by email when new recommendations occur and for opportunities to participate in future research.